Skip to content

 1

-You will need an account with full access privileges to be able to file on behalf of your corporation.
-Check out our accounts guide.
+You need a CAO account with full access permissions to file condo returns on behalf of your corporation.
+Check out our accounts guide for more information.

 2